rxdcxdrnine/rxdcxdrnine/README.md

 -->

 - Senior student of University of Seoul (STAT/CS)
-- Iterested in Backend Development and AI Production
+- Interested in Backend Development and AI Production